-Under the Regents Policy for Commercialization of Intellectual Property Rights, 15 percent of the income that results from commercializing your invention will go toward defraying our operational costs; right now, we return 7 of the 15 percent back to colleges.
+Under the Regents Policy for Commercialization of Intellectual Property Rights, 15 percent of the income that results from commercializing your invention will go toward defraying our operational costs.
 A separate portion will be used to recover the out-of-pocket costs of protecting and licensing the intellectual property behind your invention.

 Of the remaining income: